Common Terms in Procurement

 Transparency is also an important part of security management, since a perception of partiality or lack of transparency could lead to threats or increase risk for teams in the ground.

 Humanitarian aid organisations are generally important economic actors in the places in which they operate, due to the high volume of products and services involved in humanitarian operations.
-Normally aid organisations operate in very small or disrupted markets, so it is advisable to pay attention to the market assessments and keep it in mind in each context analysis.
+Normally aid organisations operate in very small or disrupted markets, so it is helpful to pay attention to the market assessments and keep it in mind in each context analysis.

 Segregation of Duties